Reg Info for FY/Transfer Students

 - Incoming first-year and transfer students will have already completed web check-in before they meet with advisers.

-- Advisers should instruct first-year students to create a Course Wishlist, including several alternatives, through the “New Student Registration” link on the student home page after their advising meeting on Friday.
+- Advisers should instruct first-year students to create a Course Wishlist, including several alternatives, through their student portal (my.whitman.edu/students) after their advising meeting on Friday.
 The Course Wishlist is a holding place for courses students are interested in and may wish to register for on Saturday.
 Creating this in advance will greatly expedite the registration process.

 - Incoming first-year students will be registered in GenS 145 by the Registrar’s Office and will then be allowed to add up to a total of 14 academic courses and any activity classes during registration on Saturday morning.